Allow the SNAP unit one of the following utility standards.

 Multiple Unit Situations

-When 2 or more FS units live together and qualify for a utility standard, allow each unit that contributes toward the utility costs the appropriate standard.
+- When 2 or more SNAP units live together and qualify for a utility standard, allow each unit that contributes toward the utility costs the appropriate standard.
 Do this regardless of the amount paid or whether or not they all receive Food Stamps.

-When separate FS units live apart and share utilities, allow the appropriate standard to each FS unit that is sharing the expense.
+- When separate SNAP units live apart and share utilities, allow the appropriate standard to each SNAP unit that is sharing the expense.

-For FS units that incur an expense for basic telephone service, allow the Telephone Standard rather than the actual amount.
+- For SNAP units that incur an expense for basic telephone service, allow the Telephone Standard rather than the actual amount.
 The service does not have to be in the client's own name to allow the Telephone Standard.
 The telephone may be a cellular phone.